 The following links provide information on what Medicare is, who qualifies, how long it takes to get Medicare if on SSDI, the different parts of Medicare along with information on how it is different from Medicaid.
 There is also a number provided for those who have questions after reading the provided material.

-The link below provides information on other programs that might be available to Wisconsin residents that might be helpful to them.
+Your Path to Government Benefits provides information on other programs that might be available to Wisconsin residents that might be helpful to them.

 This program allows people receiving benefits due to their own disability to receive employment services and supports from qualified providers including DVR.
 If you receive SSDI or SSI due to a disability and are between the age of 18 and 64, you automatically have the Ticket to Work from the Social Security Administration.